132nd-vWing/OPUJ_Brief/story/BACKSTORY.md

 The status of Abkhazia is a central issue in the region and despite the 1994 ceasefire agreement and years of negotiations, the dispute remain unresolved.
 However, following the Russian Prime Minister openly giving his support to its independence in the UN Council, Abhkazia announced its independence on May the 14th, 2020 - exactly 26 years since the signing of the 1994 Moscow Agreement.
 This in turn significantly sours relations between Russia and countries supporting Georgia's claim to the region, as well as turning the region into a flashpoint for armed conflict.

 Unfortunately there is no shortage of reasons to fuel the conflict, as attempts to tilt the political balance in favor of the various internal demographics leads to new religious tensions in a region already fraught with ethnical and historical conflict.
-In particular, the ruling Abkhaz's move to absorb significant amounts of Syrian (Sunni) refugees of mainly Abkhaz ancestry.
+In particular, the ruling Abkhaz's move to absorb significant amounts of Syrian (Sunni) refugees of mainly Abkhaz ancestry is believed to increase the religious aspect of the conflict.

 ### [SOUTH OSSETIA](https://en.wikipedia.org/wiki/South_Ossetia)
 - Capital: Tskhinvali